PACataloging & Metadata Librarian

-PAVisiting Assistant Professor of Art, Painting and Drawing
+PAVisiting Assistant Professor of Political Science (Political Theory)

 Since its founding in 1864, Swarthmore College has given students the knowledge, insight, skills, and experience to become leaders for the common good.
 Offering a liberal arts and engineering curriculum, the College is private, yet open to all regardless of financial need.
 It is also decidedly global in outlook, drawing students from around the world and all 50 states.
 The diversity of perspectives represented by Swarthmore students, faculty, and staff - including different viewpoints, identities, and histories - contributes to the community's strong sense of open dialogue and engagement with ideas and issues.